 - Changes in libido.

-- Withdrawal symptoms when substance is not administered.
+- Ritalin withdrawal symptoms when the substance is not administered.

-One of telltale signs of addiction is using the drug in a manner that is different than prescribed.
+One of the telltale signs of addiction is using a drug in a manner that is different than prescribed.
 For instance, individuals abusing Ritalin may:

 - Take higher doses than recommended.

-- Take in combination with other substances, such as alcohol or opiates.
+- Take Ritalin in combination with other substances, such as alcohol or opiates.

-- Crush the tablets and inhale them rather than take them orally.
+- Crush tablets and inhale them rather than taking them orally.

-Understanding whether you or a loved one addiction is not simply about recognizing the physical symptoms.
+Understanding whether you or a loved one has an addiction is not simply about recognizing the physical symptoms.
 Someone struggling with addiction may also exhibit social and behavioral changes.

-If you are concerned about your use of Ritalin, or if you have noticed any of the signs listed above in someone you care about, talk to a doctor or addiction specialist.
+If you are concerned about your use of Ritalin or have noticed any of the signs listed above in someone you care about, talk to a doctor or addiction specialist.

 Should you or someone you know struggle with addiction to Ritalin, there are a number of treatment options available.

-One of the first steps in treatment is detoxification of the body of the body from the drug.
+One of the first steps in treatment is detoxification of the body from drugs.
 Withdrawal from stimulants like Ritalin can be very uncomfortable.
-A period of supervised, medically assisted detox can help manage your symptoms and increase your comfort.
+A period of supervised, medically assisted detox can help manage your symptoms and increase comfort.

-Drug rehabilitation treatment includes therapy and group counseling to address the mental component of the addiction.
+Drug rehabilitation treatment includes therapy and group counseling to address the mental component of addiction.
 Rehabilitation will also address relapse prevention by providing the patient with the tools they need to be successful in life outside of the treatment center without the drug.
-This may include transfer to a sober-living facility, skills training, family counseling, and more.
+This may include transfer to a sober living facility, skills training, family counseling, and more.